 Dear Friends of BNMI,

-for our seventh consecutive year.
-In our first six years of participation, we had been able to raise over $14,000 for BNMI, and it has continued to represent our largest and most successful fundraising activity that we undertake each year.
+This November, The Boston New Music Initiative will be participating in the Giving Tuesday movement for our fourth consecutive year.
+We have been able to raise over $4,000 for BNMI, and it has continued to represent our largest and most successful fundraising activity that we undertake each year.
 100% of all donations directly support BNMI's program of activities.

-Over the course of its first seven seasons, BNMI has grown into an international force in fostering the creation and performance of contemporary concert music.
-It maintains a comprehensive focus on improving the industry by actively promoting musicians and composers at all stages of their careers and reaching new and broader audiences who can discover the vast array of interesting, innovative new works being created by today’s living composers and realized by a collection of exceptionally fearless, talented performers.
+.
+Over the course of its first eleven seasons, BNMI has grown into an international force in fostering the creation and performance of contemporary concert music.
+It maintains a comprehensive focus on improving the industry by actively promoting performers and composers at all stages of their careers and reaching new and broader audiences who can discover the vast array of interesting, innovative new works being created by today’s living composers and realized by a collection of exceptionally fearless, talented performers.

 BNMI’s mission encompasses four primary activities:

 - Collaboration: In addition to working with many talented individual performers and ensembles as part of BNMI’s concert series, the organization’s scope has extended throughout New England through its participation in events outside of the concert series.
-BNMI’s core ensemble performed and participated in the PARMA Music Festival held in Portsmouth, New Hampshire, in each of the past two seasons, and in the Westfield Festival of New Music in March 2014 at Westfield State University.
-Plans for participation in upcoming and future festivals and residencies are already underway, as BNMI seeks to continue expanding its mission and activities to new audiences throughout the region and beyond.
-In Season 8, BNMI will be collaborating on a performance with Luminarium Dance Company to set selected works from BNMI's Season 8 rep to choreography in live performance.
-BNMI is also working to continue to collaborate with groups across disciplines for future seasons, including dance, film, theatre and opera, and visual arts.
+BNMI’s core ensemble performed and participated in the PARMA Music Festival held in Portsmouth, New Hampshire, in 2013 and 2014, and in the Westfield Festival of New Music in March 2014 at Westfield State University.
+BNMI seeks to continue expanding its mission and activities to new audiences throughout the region and beyond.
+In the past BNMI has collaborated with Luminarium Dance Company, Boston Opera Collaborative, and New England based visual artists.
+We also participated in the first three Boston New Music Festivals.
+BNMI's aim is to collaborate each season with groups across disciplines for future seasons, including dance, film, theatre and opera.

-- Programming: Entering our eighth concert season, we have programmed the works of over 130 different living composers, including 18 world premiere performances, in venues ranging from jazz clubs and art galleries to large concert halls.
+- Programming: Entering our twelfth concert season, we have programmed the works of over 200 different living composers, including over 50 world premiere performances, in venues ranging from art galleries to performer's living rooms, to large concert halls.
 BNMI features a core ensemble, as well as a significant list of guest artists, consisting of some of today’s most exciting young performers within the Boston area.
 One of our ongoing goals is to compensate these highly talented and dedicated musicians with rates on par with their abilities.
-BNMI also held its inaugural Young Composers Competition last spring, and the work by the winning composer (Trey Makler, University of Missouri) was performed at our April 2016 concert at the Arlington Center for the Arts.
-The next YCC is currently taking place, with the winning work to be selected this fall and performed during our eighth concert season.
+BNMI is also committed to programming music from underrepresented groups such as women, black, indigenous and latinx composers.

-Our ambitious plans for next season are entirely dependent upon our success with fundraising events such as the Walk for Music, and we rely on public support in order for that to happen!
+Our ambitious plans for future seasons are entirely dependent upon our success with fundraising events and we rely on public support in order for that to happen!
 If you would like to help us meet our goal, you may mail a check to the address below.
-We also gladly accept online donations, and you may also support BNMI by shopping online through Amazon.com's Smile program (see below for details).
+We also gladly accept online donations, and you may also support BNMI by shopping online through Amazon.com's Smile program (see below for details) or by using iGive

 The Boston New Music Initiative, Inc.